thunderblaster/pipboy-3000-mkIV/README.md

 USE
 -----
-* Page Up and Page Down cycle top-level menus
+* Page Up and Page Down cycle top-level menus (1-5 select directly to the respective menu)
 * Left arrow and Right arrow cycle submenus
 * Up and Down arrows change highlighted item